 About an hour’s drive from Liberia International Airport (LIR), the 2,400-acre Westin Reserva Conchal is an eco-friendly Costa Rica all-inclusive situated between the rainforest and the beach on country’s north Pacific coast.

-CLOSE TO HOME: The 20 Best Family Vacation Spots in the U.S.
+CLOSE TO HOME: 22 Best Family Vacation Spots in the U.S.